 Some people need to have a bowel prep (laxative) the day before their surgery, some need enemas a few hours before their surgery and some patients need nothing.
 Your surgeon will decide what you should have.
-If you need any, the prescription will be given and explained to you by your preoperative nurse.
+If you need any, the prescription will be given and explained to you.